Last Updated on December 27, 2022 by ThoughtsStained

 Symphony of the Wind is the first book in a gritty epic fantasy trilogy.
 If you like hardened heroes, steampunk airships, and dark magic and monsters, then you’ll love Steven McKinnon’s visceral adventure.

-Let’s start with the positives.
+- Let’s start with the positives.
 What did I like?
 The fact that this was a rollicking steampunk adventure, that’s what.
-I love the steampunk genre (though, admittedly, I haven’t read very much of it and most of those books have been steampunk romances), so getting to read another book within that realm was definitely my cup of tea.
-I loved having a wide range of characters to form different opinions towards and attachments to and I thought the worldbuilding, on the whole, was pretty solid (the water-rationing aspect of society was intense and really made me think, so I really liked that).
-Serena and Gallows were my favorite characters, by far, and I thought the tone of the book, as well as the distinct voices of the characters, really stood out.
+I love the steampunk genre.
+I loved having a wide range of characters to form different opinions about and attachments to.
+The worldbuilding, on the whole, was pretty solid.
+(The water-rationing aspect of society was intense and really made me think, so I really liked that).
+Serena and Gallows were my favorite characters, by far.
+And I thought the tone of the book, as well as the distinct voices of the characters, really stood out.
 Solid writing, too.
 Very solid.

-So I only have time to read these books in spurts during my dinner breaks throughout the week.
-I say this because I think it had a hand in some critiques that I formed, especially since I started the book and got 100 pages in before getting sick for a week and not able to read it, before picking it back up again.
-Because of that lapse in time and the fact that I had to read it in shorter spurts, I never really got truly get settled into it (as I prefer to read in longer chunks) and I started to get the characters a bit confused, because there were a lot of POV characters.
+- So I only have time to read these books in spurts during my dinner breaks throughout the week.
+I say this because I think it had a hand in some critiques that I formed.
+Especially since I started the book and got 100 pages in before getting sick for a week, not able to read it.
+Because of that lapse in time, I never really got truly get settled into it.
+As such, I started to get the characters a bit confused, because there were a lot of POV characters.
 I realize that one is a bit on me, but unfortunately, it still influenced my reading, as your environment always does.

-In that same vein, I think the book was trying to do too much within one novel, personally.
-There were a lot of awesome plotlines going and they all do intertwine by the end, but there is so much going on, I struggled a little bit to keep track, so I think some of the “reveal” moments were lost on me, since I couldn’t remember which character it pertained to and which plotline it tied into–especially since there were so many different POVs and, sometimes, we wouldn’t return to a POV for 100s of pages, which felt too long of an absence for me.
+- In that same vein, I think the book was trying to do too much within one novel, personally.
+There were a lot of awesome plotlines going and they all do intertwine by the end.
+But there is so much going on, I struggled a little bit to keep track.
+So I think some of the “reveal” moments were lost on me.
+As I couldn’t remember which character it pertained to and which plotline it tied to.

-Anyway, this review is getting a little on the longer side, so I’ll wrap up.
-I think Symphony of the Wind is truly a quality novel.
+I think Symphony of the Wind is truly enjoyable story.
 I really enjoyed the story, characters and world, and I’m super curious to see what happens next.
-Unfortunately, there were just a few things that made me not fall completely in love with this story (and some of them are self-inflicted, I am fully aware of that) but that doesn’t mean I didn’t still enjoy reading it (because I did) or that I don’t plan on reading the sequel (I do!).
-Whenever the sequel comes out, I look forward to reading a paperback copy at my leisure and seeing what adventures they go on next.
+Unfortunately, there were just a few things that made me not fall completely in love.
+Whenever the sequel comes out, I look forward to reading it!